evelynharthbrooke/Taliyah/commands.md

 * **help:** Displays the current command list or displays useful information on a chosen command.
 * **ping:** Pings the Discord API gateway and displays message latency.

 <sub>1.
-This command is recommended to only be used in Discord guilds and not direct messages.</sub><br>
-<sub>2.
-This command can ONLY be used in Discord guilds and cannot be used inside private conversations.</sub>
+This command can ONLY be used in Discord guilds and cannot be used inside private conversations.</sub><br>